NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/create2.md

 :::

-Our last step before deploying is to add a custom salt for the deployment.
-This step is optional, but it's recommended to avoid any potential collisions with other deployments.
-You can add a custom salt via your Hardhat config:
+Our last step before deploying is to add a salt for the deployment.
+This step is required to avoid any potential collisions with other deployments.
+The salt must be a 32 byte hex encoded string.
+You can add the salt via your Hardhat config:

 ::::tabsgroup{options=TypeScript,JavaScript}